-When they are done talking, you can ask for feedback and offer any input.
+You can ask for feedback and offer any input when they are done talking.

 First, summarize back what you heard.

-They will then be able to let you know if you missed out on any critical information or misunderstood any of what they were trying to say.
+They will then be able to let you know if you missed out on critical information or misunderstood what they were trying to say.

 Another active listening skill is to ask probing questions.

-These should be questions that can not be answered with a “Yes” or a “No.”
+These questions can not be answered with a “Yes” or a “No.”

 For instance, you might ask, “What about the crowds that cause you stress?”